pillboxer/NSAttribeautiful/README.md

 ## Debugging

 NSAttribeautiful can log information about string transformations to the console.
-You can choose the amount of information to receive by setting  `NSAttribeautiful.debugLogLevel` to either `.none`, `.errors` (default), `.verbose`
+You can choose the amount of information to receive by setting  `NSAttribeautiful.debugLogLevel` to either `.none`, `.errors` (default), or `.verbose`